 You can now look around the site and find out more about the researchers you will be voting for.

 You can log in any time over the 3 weeks (at home or in school) and ask questions to the researchers about anything you like.
 The researchers will aim to answer your question by the next day and we’ll email you to let you know what they’ve said.
 Questions stay on the site so you can see what other students have asked, read the researchers’ answers and add your own comments to the conversation.
 There is a £20 prize for the student who asks the best questions and engages most in the event.

 You will get the chance to have a live chat with some researchers in a lesson.
 You get to instant message the researchers in a group with all your class mates, ask them questions and let them know your opinions.

 You get a say in who wins this event.
-When you are logged in you can vote for your favourite researcher – don’t worry if you change your mind part-way through the event, you can change your vote.
-This will decide the final 5 researchers who go through to I’m a Researcher Live! at Oxford University.
+When you are logged in you can vote for your favourite researcher – don’t worry if you change your mind part-way through the event, you can change your vote until 3pm, Friday 21st June.